Winter Count Life in Camp (FEB. 10-16, 2019)

 Camps and Camping

 Our camp is a primitive site and has no RV hook-ups.
 Plan to camp in tents, tipis or RV’s/vehicles.
 Driving access to several parts of camp will be limited so plan to camp away from your vehicle.
 Due to our new site being very different than our old site, space is more limited for RV's, trailers and cars in certain camps.
-If you are bring an RV, consider bring a bicycle since the main RV camp is .5 mi on the road from Main Camp.
-No generators allowed any where outside of Circle The Wagons... the area where RV's park.
+If you are bring an RV, consider bring a bicycle since the main RV camp is .5 mi on the road from Main Camp or less if you take the trail.
+No generators allowed any where outside of the OutPost, formerly Circle The Wagons... the area where RV's park.

 We would like to encourage you to camp away from your car.
 A parking area will be provided for you in an area away from tent camping.
 There will be tent camping (no vehicles in this area) and a large area for camping in your vehicle whether it be a VW bug, a gypsy wagon, a truck or RV.
 You will be able to drive your belongings in to your camp, then drive back out to parking.

 No vehicles will be allowed in the main camp area as this detracts from the more primitive flavor of the camp.